d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 labels[0]
 ```

-## Bounding Boxes for Prediction
+## Predicting and Outputting Bounding Boxes

+During prediction,
-During model prediction phase, we first generate multiple anchor boxes for the image and then predict classes and offsets for these anchor boxes one by one.
-Then, we obtain prediction bounding boxes based on anchor boxes and their predicted offsets.
+we generate multiple anchor boxes for the image and predict classes and offsets for each of them.
+A *predicted bounding box*
+is thus obtained according to
+an anchor box with its predicted offset.

-Below we implement function `offset_inverse` which takes in anchors and
+Below we implement the `offset_inverse` function
+that takes in anchors and
 offset predictions as inputs and applies inverse offset transformations to
 return the predicted bounding box coordinates.